kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-service-jwt.md

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create one of those, follow the [Deploy a service](./apix-02-deploy-service.md) tutorial.

-## Expose, secure, and the sample resources
+## Expose, secure, and access your resources

 1. Expose the service and secure it by creating an API Rule CR in your Namespace.
 If you don't want to use your custom domain but a Kyma domain, use the following Kyma Gateway: `kyma-system/kyma-gateway`.
 Run: